carnivuth/curiel_bot/readme.md

 - `/lavatrice` - get washing machine's reservation for the next 7 days
 - `/prenota <day> <turn>` - make reservation for the washing machine at a specific turn of a day
-- `/libera` - delete washing machine reservation #TODO
+- `/libera` - delete washing machine reservation
 - `/turni` - get washing machine's turn schedule

 ### Admin commands